ssraminder/certified-translation-v2-google/DIGITAL_OCEAN_SETUP.md

     *   Click on the "Settings" tab for your app.

 3.  **Find the Component and Edit Environment Variables:**
     *   Scroll down to the "Components" section.
-You will likely have a "web" service for the React frontend and separate "functions" for your backend APIs.
+You will have a "web" service for the React frontend and a "functions" component for your backend APIs.
-    *   For each component that needs secrets (your functions), click its name to go to its settings.
+    *   Click the **functions** component to go to its settings.
     *   Find the "Environment Variables" section and click "Edit".

 4.  **Add Environment Variables:**